prashik856/java/flexy/README.md

 - create stars api
 - create series api
 - create movies api
 - Create metadata files and load data on server startup.
+This file should serve as a database.
 - Add metrics for each file and store them in metadata file.
 - Add metrics to response of server object.